Takao-Inoue/A-self-made-tutorial-for-GitHub-Flavored-Markdown-GFM/A self-made tutorial for GitHub Flavored Markdown (GFM).md

 ## Tables

 Examples1-3 are the same tables whose sources are different.
+(Each ninja (group) was finally hired by the corresponding shogun.)

 ### Example 1